Small Tickets – The Durbin Downside

+The Durbin Amendment is an amendment to a larger bill, the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Among other things, the Durbin Amendment capped the fee that businesses pay banks when they accept a debit card.
 The cap is 0.05% plus a flat $0.22 cent transaction fee for cards issued by banks with $10 billion or more in assets.

 Unregulated banks are still free to charge pre-Durbin rates of 0.95% plus a $0.20 transaction fee for a swiped Visa debit transaction, or 1.05% plus a $0.15 transaction fee for a swiped MasterCard debit transaction.

 Small Ticket Interchange Before Durbin

 Visa and MasterCard want their credit and debit cards to be a competitive method of payment, and they realized that businesses with a small average ticket would be especially impacted by a $0.10 transaction fee.

 So, they created special small ticket interchange fees of 1.55% plus $0.04 that apply to swiped transactions of $15 or less involving non-reward credit or debit cards, knowing that a smaller per-transaction fee (even with a slightly larger percentage fee) would be more beneficial to the business.

 Small Ticket Interchange After Durbin

 The card brands and large issuing banks weren't happy about having their debit interchange fees capped.
 They responded by raising regulated debit interchange fees to the cap across the board without regard to transaction size.